Membership Process and Criteria

 The membership Committee Chair sends out a note to formally announce the call for nominations during the summer, but candidates can be submitted by members any time during the year, to be included in the following election process.
 In order to nominate a candidate, a member must:

-- submit a one-page nominating statement that makes the best case for their nominee and includes relevant information on the nominee’s career.
+- Submit a one-page nominating statement that makes the best case for their nominee and includes relevant information on the nominee’s career.
 The section on membership in our website details the membership criteria.
 If seconders want to write something, it has to fit within the one page nomination.
-The submission can be done in a word document sent via email to both firstname.lastname@example.org and email@example.com, or using our online template.
+The submission can be done in a word document or using our nomination form, and sent via email to both email@example.com and firstname.lastname@example.org.

 In light of the fact that membership is not automatic, the Academy encourages nominators to think carefully whether/when they choose to inform a potential candidate that she/he is being nominated.
 Various AAD members who frequently submit nominations seem to have their own individual strategies, often quite different, in terms of what they share with potential nominees and when.
 We simply encourage a potential nominator to consider carefully what strategy is most appropriate for an individual candidate.

 The Academy’s selection process is rigorous and selective.
 Once the submission deadline has passed, usually in early September, all nominations are reviewed and screened by the Membership Committee, to make sure that they fulfill the membership criteria detailed in our bylaws.
 The committee presents a final list to the Board of Directors for approval and decision on voting numbers.